webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Ray-of-Confusion.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Ray of Confusion
+>2  Intellect

 You project a grey beam of confusion at a creature within short range, inflicting 1 point of damage that ignores Armor.
 In addition, until the end of the next round, all tasks, attacks, and defenses the target attempts are hindered.
 Action.